 I believe that the key to happiness lies in two things – managing one’s expectations and being grateful.

 If more people are taught about this mentality and virtue, I truly believe we will have a better, peaceful, happier world.
+How to teach gratitude to toddlers and other essential virtues can possibly produce that ideal environment where everyone is happy and thriving.

 And I want that for my child, especially in these unprecedented times.
 If ever a worse case scenario happens in my kid’s lifetime, I want her to cope with it better, to look for the silver lining and to always feel thankful in her life.